Continuity Correction In testing the assumption that the probabil... | Channels for Pearson+

 1

-Step 1: Understand the concept of continuity correction.
-In a binomial distribution, when approximating probabilities using a normal distribution, a continuity correction is applied to account for the discrete nature of the binomial variable.
-This involves adjusting the value by ±0.5 depending on the inequality being considered.

-Step 2: Identify the inequality in the problem.
-The problem asks for the probability of 'more than 502 boys.'
-In terms of the normal distribution, this corresponds to the area to the right of 502.5 (adjusted using the continuity correction).
+Step 1: Understand the problem.
+We are tasked with finding the probability of 502 or fewer boys in a sample of 1000 births, assuming the probability of a boy is 0.512.
+This involves using the normal approximation to the binomial distribution with a continuity correction.

-Step 3: Calculate the mean (μ) and standard deviation (σ) of the binomial distribution.
+Step 2: Calculate the mean (μ) and standard deviation (σ) of the binomial distribution.
 The mean is given by μ = n * p, where n is the sample size (1000) and p is the probability of a boy (0.512).
-The standard deviation is calculated as σ = √(n * p * (1 - p)).
+The standard deviation is given by σ = sqrt(n * p * (1 - p)).

+Step 3: Apply the continuity correction.
+Since we are looking for the probability of 502 or fewer boys, we adjust the value to 502.5 to account for the discrete-to-continuous transition.

-Step 4: Convert the adjusted value (502.5) into a z-score using the formula: z = (X - μ) / σ, where X is the adjusted value, μ is the mean, and σ is the standard deviation.
-This z-score represents the number of standard deviations the value is away from the mean.
+Step 4: Standardize the value using the z-score formula.
+The z-score is calculated as z = (X - μ) / σ, where X is the adjusted value (502.5), μ is the mean, and σ is the standard deviation.

-Step 5: Use the z-score to find the corresponding probability.
-Look up the z-score in a standard normal distribution table or use statistical software to find the area to the right of the z-score.
-This area represents the probability of more than 502 boys.
+Step 5: Use the standard normal distribution table or a statistical software to find the cumulative probability corresponding to the calculated z-score.
+This cumulative probability represents the area under the normal curve to the left of 502.5, which is the probability of 502 or fewer boys.

 Verified video answer for a similar problem: